 Although not required, potential entrants are strongly encouraged to complete and submit a 2-page pre-entry form by July 1, 2021.
 The pre-entry will serve to determine if your project or effort meets the Praxis Award criteria.

 The pre-entry form should be completed and submitted in PDF or MS Word format.
-Completed forms should be emailed to the Praxis Award chair Robert Winthrop at email@example.com.
+Completed forms should be emailed to the Praxis Award chair Bill Roberts at firstname.lastname@example.org.
 All submissions will be acknowledged within 72 hours.
 Entrants will be advised within three weeks as to whether a full application is encouraged.

 Check back for the 2021 Praxis Award Pre-Entry Form (MS Word format).

 Submit the full Praxis Award application by September 1, 2021.

 Each full entry should contain the following three components (the first two must follow the template linked below):